hazzardr/up-and-running-tf/readme.md

+# Terraform Up and Running

-# up and running
+My repository for the book terraform up and running.

-Next, you need to create a target group for your ASG using the aws_lb_target_group resource
+## Chapter 3

+from here, i'm using partial config so don't forget to `tf init -backend-config=../backend.hcl